Putting people before technology. A look back at the Amsterdam The Next Web conference.

 For some brands, this might mean communicating less often, but offering higher-value content.
 The creation of value isn’t easy, as it depends largely on how it is perceived by the user.
 But by putting the emphasis on the user to begin with, we’re giving ourselves a solid head start.

 Michael Gaston of Cut.com, the video production company behind viral videos such as 100 Years of Beauty, talked about revisiting the way we typically define users, suggesting that we depart from socio-demographics, and start instead defining users through their behaviour and preferences.
 These boxes we put people in, these socio-demographic categories, make it easier for brands to target them, but don’t leave much room for nuance and personalization.
 By letting people’s behaviour speak for itself in defining our categories, we are getting closer to a model that reflects the reality and consumers’ actual needs.

 For many people, creating value includes personalizing the user experience.
 Purna Virji, speaker for Microsoft, spoke about tech solutions that are adaptable, rather than one-size-fits-all.
 A personalized experience creates value – users see a lot of value in human interaction during the purchase process.
 According to Petah Marian of WGSN, a trend forecasting company, consumers spend more if they’ve had a human interaction during the purchase process.

-Finally, Michael Redbord of Hubspot, a marketing software suite, summed up the key to customer experience success very well: “Brands with the best experience are the most successful, not necessarily the best product.
-The approach is radical: we focus on the human who uses the technology rather than on our own technological solutions.
+Finally, Michael Redbord of Hubspot, a suite of marketing software, perfectly summed up the key to customer experience success: “The most successful brands are those that deliver the best experience, not necessarily the best product.”
+It’s a radical approach, we’re turning resolutely towards the human being using the technology rather than simply focusing on our own tech solutions.